pascalboehler/AulaCommunication_Server/README.md

 # AulaCommunication Server
-The server needed to run the AulaCommunication Client
+The server needed to run the AulaCommunication Client (https://github.com/pascalboehler/AulaCommunication_Client) A docker container of this project is available under https://hub.docker.com/r/pboehler/aulacommunication

 # Get started
 ## Run the server locally